Features

 - Supports dynamic parameter parsing such as

-GET users/{group}/{limit}
+GET users/{group}/{limit}.

 - Dynamic Response Loading

-→ Returns JSON response.
+.json → Returns JSON response.

-→ Returns plain text response.
+.txt → Returns plain text response.

 - Polling Support